-The first step is to understand your people.
-Starting with the demographic of your employee base.
+The first step for clients is to understand their people.
+Starting with the demographic of their employee base.
 What’s the makeup of gender, ethnicity, age, and life stage?
 With an ageing population, an organisation could have up to four generations in a workforce.
 That brings a broad set of needs when it comes to an inclusive health and wellbeing offering.

-Beyond the demographic data, be curious to understand what really matters to your people.
-The power of listening is a win-win: you gain valuable insight and employees feel heard and supported.
+Beyond the demographic data, clients should be curious to understand what really matters to their people.
+The power of listening is a win-win: they gain valuable insight and employees feel heard and supported.

-Set a clear ambition of what the organisation would like to achieve and when by.
+Clients should set a clear ambition of what the organisation would like to achieve and when by.
 Existing data and employee insight can be mined and the current wellbeing services in place mapped.
-This approach will help identify any gaps.
+This approach will help clients identify any gaps.